-When a car sits unused for a long time, its battery can go flat.
+This is no surprise, as when a car sits unused for a long time, the battery can go flat.
 That will mean the starter motor can’t do its job and you’ll go nowhere fast.

 It’s important that you only access your vehicle when you really need to.
 Every time you unlock your vehicle, it can ‘wake the vehicle up’ and start the use of electrical components, which reduces your battery charge.
 One easy way to use less power is to keep your door shut if you’re cleaning inside your vehicle, as this will stop your interior lights from switching on.